The Popular Squat Tip You Need To Ditch Now at Powerhouse Gym!

 Front squats, back squats, goblet squats—they should all meet these standards.
 As long as the weight stays on your heels and your butt is back, you’re squatting with proper form in my book.

 Why start with the hips?
 When you initiate the movement at either the ankles or the knees, it puts a significant amount of stress on your knees, especially on structures including the menisci, anterior cruciate ligaments, and posterior cruciate ligaments, also known as the ACL and PCL.
-This happens because the squat becomes quite knee- and quad-dominant, with less activity happening from the back of the body—specifically, at the glutes—to counter these forces.
+This happens because the squat becomes quite a knee- and quad-dominant, with less activity happening from the back of the body—specifically, at the glutes—to counter these forces.
 The glutes are made to handle big weights and bear a lot of force.
 Those other delicate knee structures?
 Not so much.

 Many people consider the squat a quad-focused movement rather than a glute-driven one, and this may be exactly where the problem lies.
-When you initiate with the knees and ankles, sure, the knees will move past the toes, centering the weight in the forefront of the feet and possibly even lifting heels off of the ground.
+When you initiate with the knees and ankles, sure, the knees will move past the toes, centering the weight at the forefront of the feet and possibly even lifting heels off of the ground.

 This combination—not just the “past the knees” part—would certainly put a lot of strain on the knee, and when done repeatedly with weight, could lead to injury.